-The GMCA and GM LEP Combined Single Pot Assurance Framework outlines the assurance arrangements for both the Greater Manchester Combined Authority (GMCA) and the Greater Manchester Local Enterprise Partnership (GM LEP) for funding paid as part of Greater Manchester’s integrated ‘Single Pot’.
+The GMCA and GM LEP Combined Single Pot Assurance Framework outlines the assurance arrangements for both the Greater Manchester Combined Authority (GMCA) and the GM LEP for funding paid as part of Greater Manchester’s integrated ‘Single Pot’.
 The Assurance Framework is complemented by the Governance Statement which provides further information of the LEP Board membership and governance arrangements.

-Alongside the LEP’s Terms of Reference, this document outlines the key practices and standards which are necessary to provide Government and local partners with assurance that decisions over funding are proper, transparent, and that they deliver value for money.
+Alongside the LEP’s Terms of Reference, the Assurance Framework outlines the key practices and standards which are necessary to provide Government and local partners with assurance that decisions over funding are proper, transparent, and that they deliver value for money.

 In particular, the Assurance Framework sets out:

 How we make sure the way we make and record decisions remains transparent and accountable including publishing our Board meetings, reports and minutes.

 The arrangements for funding received from the Government including the publication of financial information

 How projects and programmes are commissioned, appraised and prioritised.